UniFirst (UNF)

 One of the best ways to mitigate bankruptcy risk is to hold more cash than debt.

-We enjoyed seeing UniFirst beat analysts’ full-year EPS guidance expectations this quarter.
-We were also happy its EPS outperformed Wall Street’s estimates.
-On the other hand, its revenue slightly missed.
-Overall, this print was mixed.
-The stock traded up 1.2% to $192.50 immediately following the results.
+It was good to see UniFirst beat analysts’ EPS expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed and its full-year revenue guidance fell slightly short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded down 5.1% to $164.58 immediately following the results.

 12. Is Now The Time To Buy UniFirst?

 UniFirst isn’t a terrible business, but it isn’t one of our picks.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
-On top of that, the company’s relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
+And while the company’s rising cash profitability gives it more optionality, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-Wall Street analysts have a consensus one-year price target of $179.33 on the company (compared to the current share price of $178.09).
+Wall Street analysts have a consensus one-year price target of $165.50 on the company (compared to the current share price of $177.96), implying they don’t see much short-term potential in UniFirst.